zzwx/fresh/README.md

 $ fresh -help
 Usage of fresh:
   -c string
+        config file path (default "./.fresh.yaml")
-        config file path.
-Default is "./.fresh.yaml" -e string
+  -e string
         environment variables prefix.
+"RUNNER_" is a default prefix -g    alias for -generate
+  -generate
-"RUNNER_" is a default prefix -g    generate a sample settings file either at "./.fresh.yaml" or at specified by -c location
+        generate a sample settings file either at "./.fresh.yaml" or at specified by -c location -h    print help page
+  -v    alias for -version
+  -version
+        print current version and exit
 ```

 `fresh` uses `./.fresh.yaml` for configuration file location by default.
 If the file is not found, default settings will be used.